experientator/permix/paper/paper.md

 - **Geometric Stability Factor Calculation**: Automatically calculates the Goldschmidt tolerance factor (t) and octahedral factor (μ) for mixed-ion systems, providing a rapid check for structural stability.

 ### Architecture and Availability
 The software is architected with a modular design that separates core logic (`business_logic`) from the user interface (`ui`), ensuring maintainability and extensibility.
-PerMix is implemented in pure Python, leveraging established libraries like NumPy and Pandas, and is available under the MIT license.
+PerMix is implemented in Python, leveraging established libraries like NumPy and Pandas, using SQLite database and is available under the MIT license.
 The source code, comprehensive documentation, and installation instructions are hosted on GitHub at [https://github.com/experientator/permix/tree/main].

 ## Acknowledgements